Andy4495/Weather_Sensors_SWI2C/README.md

 This library was inspired by Rei Vilo's [Weather Sensors Library][7].
 My library is implemented using software I2C and uses integer-only math.
 In addition, my library configures the sensors somewhat differently.

-The BME280 object uses code based on portions of BoschSensortec's [BME280 driver code][6].
+The BME280 object uses code based on Section 4.2.3 *Compensation Forumulas* from the BME280 [datasheet][3].

 All sensors support the `readDeviceID()` method, which is a factory programmed value that can be used to confirm you are communicating with the correct device: